The Cuil Irra peninsula is a strip of land on the coast of County Sligo, surrounded

 and finally succeeded in having this insane plan stopped.

 There are many other monuments on the peninsula.
 There are two huge neolithic enclosures near Cuil Irra: Liosnalurg henge is just north of the peninsula, and dates to the last years of the stone age; the other is the recently discovered causwayed enclosure at Magheraboy close to Summerhill in Sligo.
-This monument was found during roadworks and has been dated to 4,100 BC using a piece of an oak plank, part of the found
+This monument was found during roadworks and has been dated to 4,100 BC using a piece of an oak plank.

 County Sligo has one of the heaviest concentrations of ringforts found anywhere in Ireland, and there are many of them on the peninsula, including some fine examples near Carrowmore.
 Ringforts generally date to the early Christian period, and were houses of farmers.
 In Irish folklore they are called fairy forts and there are many stories told about them: lights were seen in them, music (and tunes) was heard by people passing by at night.